 Greetings from the Executive Director

-I think we can all agree that the challenges of just our existence as Graduate Students of Color or GSOCs at Cal (and just generally in the world right now) are many.
-I founded Night Out/Night Off at Cal under the spectre of the US Presidential election in the Fall of 2016 with our place at Cal and in the world in mind.
-My hope in founding this twice yearly event was that for at least one night each semester we graduate students could all just kick back watch beautiful dance or hear soul stirring music, by people who look like us, with people that look like us, and eat good food, smile a little, laugh a lot, and let our guards down.
+I think we can all agree that the challenges of just our existence as Graduate Students at Cal (and just generally in the world right now) are many.
+I founded Night Out/Night Off at Cal in the Fall of 2016 with our place at Cal and in the world in mind.
+My hope in founding what started as as a twice yearly event was that for at least one night each semester we graduate students could all just kick back watch beautiful dance or hear soul stirring music, by people who look like us, with people that look like us, and eat good food, smile a little, laugh a lot, and let our guards down.
 My goal was to give us a place to just be that did not involve anything but celebration and joy.

 — Naniette H. Coleman